jspacco/pac3man/search/README.md

 **Evaluation:** Your code will be autograded for technical correctness.
 Please _do not_ change the names of any provided functions or classes within the code, or you will wreak havoc on the autograder.
 However, the correctness of your implementation -- not the autograder's judgements -- will be the final judge of your score.
 If necessary, we will review and grade assignments individually to ensure that you receive due credit for your work.

 **Academic Dishonesty:** We will be checking your code against other submissions in the class for logical redundancy.
 If you copy someone else's code and submit it with minor changes, we will know.
 These cheat detectors are quite hard to fool, so please don't try.
 We trust you all to submit your own work only; _please_ don't let us down.
-If you do, we will pursue the strongest consequences available to us.

 **Getting Help:** You are not alone!
 If you find yourself stuck on something, contact the course staff for help.
 Office hours, open lab, Red Room, and the discussion Google Group forum are there for your support; please use them.
 If you can't make our office hours, let us know and we will schedule more.
 We want these projects to be rewarding and instructional, not frustrating and demoralizing.
 But, we don't know when or how to help unless you ask.

-**Discussion:** Please be careful not to post spoilers.
+**Discussion:** Please be careful not to post spoilers!
+If you fork this repo, *make the repo private*.

 * * *

 ### <a name="Welcome"></a> Welcome to Pacman

-After downloading the code (`[search.zip](http://ai.berkeley.edu/projects/release/search/v1/001/search.zip)`), unzipping it, and changing to the directory, you should be able to play a game of Pacman by typing the following at the command line:
+After downloading or cloning the code, you should be able to play a game of Pacman by typing the following at the command line:

 `python pacman.py`